Walking in the Chesterfield Area

 Best Foot Forward

 Explore the beautiful countryside of the Chesterfield Area on foot.
 Follow our ‘Hustle and Bustle to Birds and Bluebells’ trail alongside the Chesterfield Canal, or try one of Transition Chesterfield’s Car Free Walks.
+Check out the Five Pits Trail or walk the Southern Spur of the Trans Pennine Trail.

 If you enjoy a pint of real ale, try the Edges and Ales walks, stopping off at real ale pubs along the way.
 Take a quiet circular walk from Millthorpe to the edge of the Peak District, or set out on the Trans Pennine Trail.